Garbage pickup to continue as tentative deal reached

 More details in the Things To Do listing.

-Winterlicious gets underway with its affordable, fixed price menus on Jan.
+Winterlicious returns to 200 Toronto dining establishments presenting affordable, fixed price menus for two weeks starting Jan.
 31. And there are lots of east end restaurants — in Riverdale, East York, Leslieville and the Beaches — taking part in the two-week food fest.
 Here’s where to make your reservations for local eateries.

 Increased shootings and assaults, but few murders in east

 Shootings may have increased dramatically in the city in 2019, according to year-end data from the police.
 But while shootings and shooting victims are up across Toronto, the number of fatalities and homicides is actually down.

 In the east end, covered by the former 54 and 55 Divisions, only two murders were reported to have taken place both in East York, leaving Riverdale, Leslieville and the Beaches free of homicides last year.

 The most common crime in the Beaches-Leslieville area was break-and-enters.
 See the full story.